steve3535/lnx-bootcamp-1/gitops/github.md

 ![fork](./fork.png)

+> Exercise: There is a project that fully documents all algorithms used in Rust language.
+> the project name is  **TheAlgorithms/Rust**
-> Exercise: create fork nodejs/node official repository and then clone it locally.
+> Create a fork of TheAlgorithms/Rust official repository and then clone it locally.
+> Have a look at the history (graph it !)